Reed Canary Grass is a coarse cool-season perennial grass with tall erect hairless stems that are 2 to 8 feet high.

 Names: The genus name Phalaris is the Greek name for a grass of this genus and thought to mean "shining" referring the seed heads.
 The species name arundinacea means "reedlike".
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: The flower panicle of Reed Canary Grass.
 Botanical Illustration courtesy Kurt Stüber's Online Library

 Below: Detail of the stem ligule.
-Photo ©Christopher Noll, University of Wisconsin, Steven's Point.
+Photo ©Christopher Noll, Wisconsin Flora.
 Drawing by Agnes Chase from Norman C. Fassett's Grasses of Wisconsin, courtesy Freckmann Herbarium, University of Wisconsin.

 Below: Flowering heads on Reed Canary Grass showing the color ranges of the color of the early panicle branches, which turn brown toward maturity.

 Below: The mature panicle shows definite branching and is arching over from the weight.
 There appears to be long whitish tufts of hairs at the base of the spikelet but these are the hairs on the much shorter sterile florets.